uw-dims/dims-devguide/docs/source/sourcemanagement.rst

     A possible test for inclusion in the ``dims-ci-utils`` test suite would be to check for the existance of the ``hubflow "branch"`` and ``hubflow "prefix"`` sections.

-These sections could also be added by a script, to avoid having to always remember to do the interactive init.
+    These are automatically created when repos are checked out using the ``dims.git.syncrepos`` script and/or methods involving ``mr`` described in the following sections.

 ..